thewisenerd/detekt-sidekt/README.md

-this is in reference to the following issues; even with this being "fixed" (as in, not crash at runtime) in later versions, this is a pitfall; since nullable parameters always get set to null (due to how method matching works), and non-nullable values throw an error anyway if you haven't set the query param.
+this is in reference to the following issues; even with this being "fixed" (as in, not crash at runtime) in later versions, this is a pitfall; since nullable parameters always get set to null (due to how method matching works), and non-nullable values, if primitives, get set to the default values, and if not, throw a "Parameter specified as non-null is null" error on invocation.

  - [KT-27947](https://youtrack.jetbrains.com/issue/KT-27947)
  - [KT-28684](https://youtrack.jetbrains.com/issue/KT-28684)